All about Cardboard Coffins!

 There are a few different types of cardboard coffins available here in Australia.
 Some, like the Life Art brand are extremely expensive comparatively and are owned by the large funeral conglomerates.

 Others are independently owned, and prices can vary wildly.
 Some also have what might be considered design flaws, so it is worth checking with your cardboard-coffin-friendly funeral director about which brands they recommend.
+You’re wanting a triple-wall cardboard casket preferably made in one piece without the use of glues or with different pieces joined together.

 Weight Limits